DataVirtualizationByExample/DVWorkshop/dv-docker/README.md

 		$ docker build -t jbossdv600 .

-The JBoss Data Virtualization should the build.
+The JBoss Data Virtualization container then build.

 ## Try it out
 If you have docker installed you should be able to try it out via: